New Resident At Group Home Arrested For Trying To Kill A Cat And Assaulting Landlord's Wife

 The newcomer took advantage of OP's deep sleep due to her insomnia medication and stole Smokey

-OP woke up and her cat just wasn't there.
-The newcomer denied any knowledge about it, but refused to meet OP's eyes.
+OP woke up, and her cat just wasn't there.
+The newcomer denied any knowledge about it but refused to meet OP's eyes.

 OP later got a call that Smokey was found.
-He was tied to a car and was dragged down the street.
+He was tied to a car and dragged down the street.
 Everyone in the group home was horrified for OP and Smokey.

 Psychological Safety in Shared Living Spaces